Category: book review

 Rating: 5/5

-Disclosure: I received an audiobook of this novel.
+Disclosure: I received a copy of this book in order to facilitate this review.
 All opinions expressed are my own.

 Continue Reading

-The Mark of the King Book Review
+The Dragon Orb Book Review

 My Thoughts